Welcome to the gateway to the world

 4. Go on a Harbour boat tour with Barkassen-Meyer

-An hour-long boat ride in Hamburg is a must if you want to see the city from its iconic harbour – including the Elbphilharmonie close up.
-Grab a German beer (or a radler in my case) and sit up on top of the boat while you learn about Hamburg’s shipping history, its famous Fish Market, its richest seaside suburb and much more.
+An hour-long boat ride is a must if you want to see Hamburg from its iconic harbour – including the Elbphilharmonie close up.
+Grab a German beer (or a radler in my case) and sit up on top of the boat while you learn about Hamburg's shipping history, its famous Fish Market, its richest seaside suburb and much more.

 5. Eat a delicious Fischbrötchen

-Northern Germany is famous for its Fischbrötchen, which are delicious fresh bread rolls packed with fried, baked or cured fish, and Hamburg's proximity to the sea means it can take claim to the tastiest in the country.
-The best place to try one is at the city's famous Fish Market (more about that below) but if you’re not in Hamburg on a Sunday – there are plenty of places to taste one of these beauties.
-Keep an eye out, and you'll find them everywhere, especially when you’re down on the floating dock 'Landungsbrücken' where the harbour cruises leave from.
+Northern Germany is famous for its Fischbrötchen – crusty bread rolls packed with fried, baked or cured fish – and Hamburg's proximity to the sea means it lays claim to the tastiest in the country.
+The best place to try one is at the city's famous Fish Market (more about that below), but if you're not in Hamburg on a Sunday there are plenty of other spots to grab one.
+Keep an eye out and you'll find them everywhere, especially down at the Landungsbrücken floating docks where the harbour cruises leave from.
+Order a Bismarckbrötchen (pickled herring) or a Matjesbrötchen (cured young herring) for the classic Hamburg experience.

 6. Wander around the iconic St. Pauli district

-Despite only opening in 2013, Luicella's Ice Cream has become a bit of a Hamburg institution – for good reason.
-Their homemade ‘Eis’ is 100% natural and comes in a range of quirky and delicious flavours from lavender to peanut with caramel-salt toffee.
-We went to the St. Pauli location and thanks to the warm weather had to line up for about 10 minutes before we could get our hands on one of these tasty delights.
+Luicella's Ice Cream has become a bit of a Hamburg institution – for good reason.
+Their homemade 'Eis' is 100% natural and comes in a range of quirky and delicious flavours, from lavender to peanut with caramel-salt toffee, and they now have 10 shops dotted around Hamburg (plus one in Lübeck).
+I went to the St. Pauli location (Detlev-Bremer-Straße 46) and thanks to the warm weather had to queue for about 10 minutes before getting my hands on one of these tasty delights.

 Who wants to get up on holiday at 5am on a Sunday morning to go to a fish market?
 Not me, and to be honest, I didn't.
 After power walking from the S-Bahn, we barely made it to Hamburg's legendary fish market in time, arriving at what was essentially a massive, boisterous party five minutes before it officially closed at 9.30am.